Birth of the Balancer

 “There,” they say.

-I wait until my shifting awareness returns to the energy egg which seems to be mine.
+I pull my shifting awareness back to the energy egg which seems to be mine.

-Then I move it toward the bright point on the web.
+Then I move quickly toward the bright point on the web, happy to be leaving this place.

 “Wait,” I hear.